shaunol/docker-nginx-aspnet/README.md

 It would be nice if this were actually able to be used in production.

+* Start fastcgi-mono-server and nginx automatically
+* Issue a CMD in the Dockerfile to easily run the container as a daemon
 * Sensible paths for everything (ie. support multiple applications)
 * Secure installations and runtime environments
 * Easy methods to maintain registered ASP.NET applications (nginx & fastcgi-mono-server configs)